-For example, if you decide to engage no assistance at all because you’re on flat terrain and you’re feeling strong, your electric bike range is as far as you can go before you collapse – which for some people might be 200 miles, and for others could be 20.
+For example, if you decide to engage no assistance at all because you’re on flat terrain and you’re feeling strong, your electric bike range is as far as you can go before you collapse.
+For some people this might be 200 miles, and for others it could be 20.
 On the other hand, if you engage the highest level of assistance constantly, and are in very hilly terrain, you can eat through your battery charge pretty fast.

 And if for example you have a lithium battery, you’re going to keep going a lot longer than if you have a nickel-cadmium battery, as lithium batteries have a higher energy density.
 See my post on how to choose the right battery type for your electric bike.

 Bear in mind that your battery size and your electric bike motor have to be well matched in order to get optimal range.
 As a general rule of thumb, look for a setup in which the battery capacity in watt hrs is equal to the motor capacity in watts.
 This kind of setup will have the greatest range because the motor will not over-tax the battery.
 You should be able to get at least one hour at maximum assist with this kind of setup.

 As an example, the top-of-the-range BionX PL 350 HT DT L had a battery with 355 Watt hrs (36 V/9.6 amp hrs).
 So the motor capacity and battery capacity in watt hrs were almost identical, and the battery was advertised as having an impressive range of 56 miles (90 km).
 However, the reality is that you would not be able to travel 56 miles in one hour on most electric bikes (unless you were coming down Mt.
 Everest).

 Bear in mind that many electric bike motors are capped at 20 miles (32 km) per hour.
 So that 56 miles would be achieved more likely in about three hours, and definitely not using the full assist the whole time – there would be a whole lot of pedaling going on as well!